Mithilsai/ARC2024/README.md

 The model is evaluated on the validation set, achieving a validation loss of 0.0079 and a validation accuracy of 0.9598.
 The model's performance on test inputs is visualized using matplotlib, showing the predicted outputs alongside the actual inputs and outputs.

 ### Acknowledgments
 This project was developed with the assistance of ChatGPT, which helped in writing and debugging the code.
-Special thanks to the TensorFlow and Keras communities for providing excellent resources and documentation.
+The TensorFlow and Keras communities also provided great resources and documentation.